NATrinh/NATrinh.github.io/research.md

 - Trinh, Nhat An, Lersch, Philipp, and Schunck, Reinhard.
 ‘Wealth Homogamy: Levels and Causes in Britain and Germany.’
 - Trinh, Nhat An.
 ‘Does Social Origin matter for the Gender Wealth Gap?’
 - Trinh, Nhat An.
 ‘Parental Employment and Children’s Education in Historical Perspective’.

+### Thesis

+- Trinh, Nhat An.
+2022.
+Patterns and Drivers of Over-time Change in the Intergenerational Transmission of Inequality in Germany and the UK.
+University of Oxford.